jurjenbloo/dbleu/content/about/_index.md

 ---
 title: "About D’Bleu"
-description: "We step in when momentum dies—interim leadership, programme rescue, and digital & organisational transformation that deliver results in 90 days."
+description: "We step in when momentum dies.
+Interim leadership, programme rescue, and digital & organisational transformation that deliver results in 90 days."
 layout: "single"
 aliases: ["/about/"]
 draft: false
 ---

 ## What We Do
-- **[Interim Leadership](/approach/#interim-leadership)** — Acting C-suite / programme lead to stabilise direction and delivery.
+- **[Interim Leadership](/approach/#interim-leadership)**: Acting C-suite / programme lead to stabilise direction and delivery.
-- **[Programme & Change Execution](approach/#program--change-execution)** — From chaos to cadence; stalled initiatives shipped.
+- **[Programme & Change Execution](/approach/#program--change-execution)**: From chaos to cadence; stalled initiatives shipped.
-- **[Digital & Organisational Transformation](approach/#digital--organisational-transformation)** — Operating model, data and ways-of-working wired for continuous value flow.
+- **[Digital & Organisational Transformation](/approach/#digital--organisational-transformation)**: Operating model, data and ways-of-working wired for continuous value flow.

 ## How We Work (First 90 Days)
 - **0–48 hours — Triage & truth.** Gemba listening at every level, system map, risks and constraints surfaced.